beatitud/beatitud-scriptures-py/README.md

 # True
 ````

-Single verse number references can be guessed, according to what is initially mentioned in the text.
+Single verse number references can be guessed, according to three rules:
+- If there is a complete reference in the same sentence, before, we suppose the single verse refers to the same books and chapters than this complete reference
+- Else, if there is a complete reference in the same paragraph, before, we suppose the single verse refers to the same books and chapters than this complete reference
+- Else, if there is a complete reference in the text, in the previous paragraphs, we suppose the single verse refers to those books and chapters

 ````python
 from scriptures.text import Text string = "Les disciples « sortirent à la rencontre de l’époux » (Mt 25, 1).
 Puis : « Voici l’époux, sortez à sa rencontre ! » (v.
 6)."